iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add ds:black_cats ds:white_cats.v2  # merged with latest ds:black_cats and v.2 of ds:white_cats
 ```

-## filters supported by `ADD`
+## filters and modifiers supported by `ADD`

-`ADD` can be called with several filter flags.
+`ADD` can be called with several filter and modifier flags.
 If multiple flags are specified, filters will be pipelined, so their order may matter.
-Multiple filters of one type are not permitted in one `ADD` command.
+Multiple instances of one flag are not permitted in one `ADD` command.

+`--a_version <number>`

+Sets a particular annotation version.
+If no matching version found, drops the object.

+`--u_version <number>`

+Sets a particular user annotation version.
+If no matching versin found, drops the object.

 `--file <filesystem attributes query>`